 - 1 large bay leaf

-- Make sure that all of your ingredients are chopped and ready to go.
+- Make sure that all of the ingredients are chopped and ready to go.

 - Add the garlic and continue cooking until just starting to brown,